Building approval

 • issue a certificate of final inspection for a residential (class 1 and 10) building, or

-• issue a certificate of classification for a commercial (class 2 to 9) building.
+• issue a certificate of occupancy (formerly certificate of classification) for a commercial (class 2 to 9) building.

 Before we inspect the property we will need written authority from the current property owner.